 [Gone with the Wind] + + [Asterisk] + [Amazon]

 - Follow suggested rules for creating strong passwords

-- Memorize your password or store it in a secure place
+- Memorize your password or store it in secure password management software

 - Change your password regularly